discreetlogcontracts/dlcspecs/NumericOutcome.md

 * `begin_interval_1`, if it exists, MUST be non-negative.
 * `begin_interval` MUST strictly increase.

-## Contract Execution Transaction Calculation
+## Contract Execution Transaction Calculation and Signing

 Given the offerrer's [payout function](PayoutCurve.md), a `total_collateral` amount and [rounding intervals](#rounding-intervals), we wish to compute a list of pairs of digit prefixes (i.e. arrays of integers) and Satoshi values.
-Each of these pairs will then be turned into a CET whose adaptor point is [computed from the digit prefix](CETCompression.md#adaptor-points-with-multiple-signatures) and whose output values will be equal to the Satoshi payout and `total_collateral` minus that payout.
+Each of these pairs will then be turned into a CET whose adaptor point used for signing is [computed from the digit prefix](NumericOutcomeCompression.md#adaptor-points-with-multiple-signatures) and whose output values will be equal to the Satoshi payout and `total_collateral` minus that payout.

 We must first modify the pure function given to us (e.g. by interpolating points) by applying rounding, and then setting all negative payouts to `0` and all computed payouts above `total_collateral` to equal `total_collateral`.